Passbook loans: Paying to borrow your own money

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Although there are advantages to passbook loans, there are considerable risks to this loan option, too.
-Learn how passbook loans work and the pros and cons of borrowing against your own money.
+Although there are advantages to passbook loans, there are risks to this loan option, too.
+Consider how passbook loans work before agreeing to borrow against your own money.

 What is a passbook loan?